Stretch Wrap 101

 How to stretch wrap a pallet?

 Extract approximately a yard of plastic off the stretch film roll, squeeze 8 to 10 inches of the end together to form a rope shape.
 Thread the rope part through one corner of the pallet.
 A knot is not necessary.
 Begin wrapping around the base of the pallet.
-Wrap the base of the pallet at least five times while keeping the film tight as pulled off the roll.
-Slowly work your way up the box, focusing on keeping the wrap tight.
+Wrap the bottom of the pallet at least five times while keeping the film tight as pulled off the roll.
+Slowly work your way up the box, focusing on maintaining a tight wrap.
 The goal is to have all of the products stay together as one.
 Once at the top of the pallet, push the top boxes to see if they move or if they are one with the bottom boxes.
 If they move, wrap your way back down to the bottom of the pallet.

 What is the Difference Between Shrink Wrap and Stretch Film?